zheminzhou/EToKi/README.md

 ~~~~~~~~~~~

 ## hierCC - generate hierarchical clusters from cgMLST profiles
+Almost all STs of cgMLST schemes contain some missing genes because they are called from draft genomes consisting of multiple contigs.
+As a result, almost every genome results in a unique cgST number, many of which only differ from other cgSTs by missing data.
+It is not obviously from the profiles to evaluate the genetic relationships of genomes. **EToKi hierCC** offers a finest clustering of cgMLST profiles into 1,000's of different levels, using single-linkage cluster algorithm.
+Clusters present natural populations can be extracted as sub-sets of the hierCC scheme later on.
 ~~~~~~~~~~~
 usage: EToKi.py hierCC [-h] -p PROFILE -o OUTPUT [-i INCREMENTAL] [-d DELTA]
                        [--immutable]